bianchifrancesca/quadratic_chabauty/README.md

 # quadratic_chabauty
+SageMath code used for the paper:

-Code for "Quadratic Chabauty for (bi)elliptic curves and Kim's conjecture" (Francesca Bianchi)
+"Quadratic Chabauty for (bi)elliptic curves and Kim's conjecture" (Francesca Bianchi)